-The videos will be released in early December and feature different Dawson County residents saying the simple but powerful phrase “We care.”
+The videos will be released throughout December and feature different Dawson County residents saying the simple but powerful phrase “We care.”

 For the past month or so, DCHS teacher Beth Hamby’s introductory business class has worked on a project designing Dawson-specific “We Care” signage including the 988 lifeline’s graphics and information.
 DCHS students held the signs during the video filming.